upfrontjs/framework/docs/calliope/attributes.md

 #### getOriginal

 The `getOriginal` method returns the original value in a resolved format.
-Meaning it will use the [accessor](#mutatorsaccessors) if defined or it will [cast](#casting) the value if cast defined.
+Meaning it will use the [accessor](#mutatorsaccessors) if defined, or it will [cast](#casting) the value if cast defined.
 The method optionally takes a second argument which the method will default to if the key is not found.
 ```js
 import User from '@Models/User';